jjhesk/MediaAnimationLib/README.md

         android:layout_height="match_parent"
         android:id="@+id/panel" />
 ```

-Introduction
+Related Library Universial Tween Engine documentations.
 ============
 The Universal Tween Engine enables the interpolation of every attribute from any object in any Java project (being Swing, SWT, OpenGL or even Console-based).
 Implement the TweenAccessor interface, register it to the engine, and animate anything you want!
+Currently, we are working hard to integrate with PanAnimation

 In one line, send your objects to another position (here x=20 and y=30), with a smooth elastic transition, during 1 second).
 ```java